Black Donnellys: Cultural references

+In the 1970s, the history of the Donnelly family and their tragic end was portrayed in a trilogy of plays, each in three acts, written by James Reaney.
+The trilogy includes Sticks and Stones, The St. Nicholas Hotel and Handcuffs.
+The plays were born from Reaney's "Listeners' Workshops," a process by which a work was created from actions and images.
+Sticks and Stones premiered at the Tarragon Theatre, November 24, 1973.

 Stompin' Tom Connors wrote two songs in reference to the Donnelly family: "The Black Donnellys' Massacre" and "Jenny Donnelly", the latter of which was covered by Chantal Vitalis.

-The Donnellys are mentioned in Steve Earle's 1990 song "Justice in Ontario", comparing the conviction of six motorcycle gang members in a murder in Port Hope, Ontario, to the massacre of the Donnellys in terms of perceived injustice.
+The Donnellys are mentioned in Steve Earle's 1990 song "Justice in Ontario", comparing the conviction of six motorcycle gang members in a murder in Port Hope, Ontario, to the massacre of the Donnellys by unpunished assailants, as examples of unequal justice.

 Gene MacLellan sings a song called "Death of the Black Donnellys", released on his 1997 posthumous album Lonesome River, which refers to the Donnellys as Satan's spawn and their killers "... send them back to Hell".

 In the 1980s, the London, Ontario, punk band The Black Donnellys formed, taking their name from this infamous feud.

 In 2005, Chris Doty wrote The Donnelly Trials, a play he based on the court script where twelve members of the audience become the jury deciding the fate of the defendants with the script providing two separate endings for either a "Guilty" or "Not Guilty" verdict.
 The play was performed in the same courtroom in which the actual trial took place.

 In 2007, an NBC television series entitled The Black Donnellys followed the lives of four Irish brothers and their entrance into organized crime in Hell's Kitchen, New York City.
 The title is a homage to the infamous family, though the show is otherwise not related to the historical Donnellys.

 In 2012, on October 26 and 27, the Waterford Heritage and Agricultural Museum hosted Moonlight & Mayhem ~ The Murder of Michael Donnelly.
 This was an outdoor, after dark, theatrical production recreating the gruesome murder of Michael Donnelly which happened at the Commercial Hotel in Waterford.
 It was a guided walking tour presented twice nightly.

 In 2013, The Donnellys ran from April 11 until April 20.
 It was presented by the Owen Sound Little Theatre at the Roxy Theatre in Owen Sound, Ontario.
 It was a musical drama by Peter Colley and directed by Corry Lapointe.

 In 2015, running from March 7 to 29 at the Citadel Theatre in Edmonton, Catalyst Theatre's production of Vigilante, Jonathan Christenson as writer/director/composer/lyricist.
 The play is also touring in early 2017.

 In 2017 it was filmed by Aaron Huggett in Ontario, Canada, screenings will be in October 2017.